 run_game.sh script inside the extracted folder (or give the file permission to run and double-click it).

 If you’re on a continually updated Linux distribution like Arch or Manjaro you can may be able to get the latest release direct from your repos or from the AUR.

 If you use an Android smartphone or tablet or run a relatively recent Chromebook, you needn’t miss out on the fun either.

-Grab an .APK file from the downloads page linked above, or install SuperTuxKart directly from Google Play:
+Grab the Android version from the project pages linked above, or install SuperTuxKart directly from Google Play: